The most well known equation that estimates maximum heart rate is:

 THR = HRmax * desired percentage

-Unlike the equation above, the method below factors resting heart rate into the equation.
+The method below factors resting heart rate into the equation.
 For this reason, the equation below is more accurate ONLY if the resting heart rate is measured accurately.
-As mentioned in the post about the limitations with heart rate training, several variables may cause heart rate to vary as much as 1 - 6 bpm from day to day (1,3,4) .
-For this reason, this method requires constant updating to account for this variability.
-Otherwise, training intensity might be too high or low; possibly enough to work the entirely wrong metabolic system and produce the wrong training effect- a very bad problem for athletes and non athletes.
+As mentioned in the post about the limitations of heart rate training, several variables may cause heart rate to vary as much as 1 - 6 bpm from day to day (1,3,4).
+For this reason, the equation below requires daily updating to account for this variability.
+Otherwise, training intensity might be too high or low; potentially targeting the wrong metabolic system, and producing the wrong training effect.

 THR = ((HRmax - HRrest) x desired percentage) + HRrest